Feed-Forward Optimization With Delayed Feedback for Neural Network Training: Feed-Forward-Only Training

-By eliminating layer-wise error propagation, \fancyabrv{} generally requires fewer operations than backpropagation.
-The exact reduction depends on the input data and selected network architecture.
-For a fully-connected neural network with $K$ linear layers of equal width $w$, input size $n_0$, and output size $C$, the number of fused multiply-add operations to perform the forward, backward, and update step for a single training sample is
+By eliminating layer-wise error propagation, \fancyabrv{} requires fewer operations per epoch than backpropagation, depending on the input data and selected network architecture.
+Consider a fully-connected neural network with $K$ linear layers $i$ computing $h_i=W_ih_{i-1}$ with fixed hidden layer width $n_i=w$ for $i<K$ and output size $n_K=C$.
+Thus, $h_i$ has dimension $n_i$, $W_i$ dimension $n_i\times n_{i-1}$, and $B_i$ dimension $n_i\times C$.
+Assuming the use of basic multiplication algorithms, both the outer product $xy^\top$ and the matrix-vector product $Ax$ require $ab$~fused multiply-add (FMA) operations with vectors $x\in\mathbb{R}^b, y\in\mathbb{R}^a$ and matrix $A\in\mathbb{R}^{a\times b}$.
+Under these assumptions, backpropagation requires $\left(K-2\right)w^2 + Cw$ FMA to compute the gradients $\delta h_i$, while \fancyabrv{} requires $C(K-1)w$ FMA.
+For sufficiently large $w$, \fancyabrv{} approaches a near 100\% reduction for computing the $\delta h_i$, resulting in a 25\% theoretical maximum reduction in time across the whole training step, i.e., forward, backward, and update step.
+In experimental evaluations, we find that the practically achievable reduction in time per epoch is closer to 15\%.